Intuit App Partner Program FAQ

 How do I qualify for the next partner tier and what timeframe is used for qualification?

-If you meet the requirements of a higher tier, you can choose to request an upgrade to that tier.
-However, qualification will be a recurring process that happens throughout the year.
-Further details on this process will be shared with the release of the program guide.
+If you meet the eligibility requirements of a higher tier, you can request an upgrade to that tier at any time.
+However, Program Eligibility Checkpoints occur twice per year.
+For details on this process, see the Intuit App Partner Program Guide.

 Do I automatically get upgraded to the next tier if I meet the tier requirements?